Slow Cooker Beef Stroganoff

 My grandma always used sliced beef in her stroganoff, so that’s what you’ll find here, but if you prefer to make slow cooker ground beef stroganoff, I have a few suggestions for you in the recipe notes.

 If you are looking for a stove top stroganoff recipe (or are just in a hurry and don’t have time to wait on the slow cooker), you can check out this 30-minute Chicken Stroganoff.
 The same recipe also works well with ground beef.
+Or, check out my recipe for Instant Pot Beef Stroganoff.
+It’s adapted from this slow cooker version but is ready in a fraction of the time.

 What is Stroganoff Sauce Made Of?